-Technical staff from the utility discusses the scope of the interconnection with the potential applicant (either by phone or in person) to determine what specific information and documents (such as an application, contract, technical requirements, specifications, listing of qualified typetested equipment/systems, applicable rate schedules, and metering requirements) will be provided to the potential applicant.
+Technical staff from the utility discusses the scope of the interconnection with the potential applicant (either by phone or in person) to determine what specific information and documents (such as an application, contract, technical requirements, specifications, listing of qualified type-tested equipment/systems, applicable rate schedules, and metering requirements) will be provided to the potential applicant.
 The preliminary technical feasibility of the project at the proposed location may also be discussed at this time.
-All such information and a copy of the standardized interconnection requirements (SIR) must be sent to the applicant within three (3) business days following the initial communication from the potential applicant, unless the potential applicant indicates otherwise.
-A utility representative will be designated to serve as the single point of contact for the applicant (unless the utility informs the applicant otherwise) in coordinating the potential applicant"s project with the utility.
+All such information and a link to the DG portion of the utility's website or a copy of the New York State Standardized Interconnection Requirements and Application Process for New Distributed Generators 2 MW or Less Connected in Parallel with Utility Distribution Systems ("Standardized Interconnection Requirements" or "SIR") must be provided to the applicant within three (3) Business Days following the initial communication from the potential applicant, unless the potential applicant indicates otherwise.
+A utility representative will be designated to serve as the single point of contact for the applicant (unless the utility informs the applicant otherwise) in coordinating the potential applicant's project with the utility.